sailscastshq/docs.sailscasts.com/docs/git-vibe/ai-workflows.md

 > Open a new vibe and try it there.

-That is what makes Git Vibe useful for AI teams.
+That is what makes Git Vibe useful for solo developers and teams using AI.
 It turns multi-agent work from a scary Git problem into a normal project habit.